Morton Kondracke: Personal life

+His daughter Alexandra is partners with American movie and television director and moviemaker Angela Robinson.
+In 2009, Alexandra gave birth to her first child, Diego.

 Kondracke struggled with alcoholism during the 1980s, and he credits Millicent for helping him end his addiction by 1987.
 In 1988, Millicent was diagnosed with Parkinson's disease.
-Her long struggle with the disease prompted Kondracke to become an advocate for Parkinson's disease research and for increased government spending on medical research.
-Millicent Kondracke grew increasingly incapacitated by the disease and died on July 22, 2004.
+Her long struggle with the disease prompted Kondracke to become an advocate for Parkinson's disease research and for increased government spending for medical research.
+Millicent Kondracke grew increasingly incapacitated by the disease, and died on July 22, 2004.

-Kondracke detailed his family's struggle with Parkinson's in a 2001 book called Saving Milly: Love, Politics, and Parkinson's Disease (ISBN 0-345-45197-X).
-The book was the basis of a CBS television movie called Saving Milly, starring Madeleine Stowe and Bruce Greenwood, which was broadcast on March 13, 2005.
+Kondracke detailed his family's struggle with Parkinson's in a 2001 book titled Saving Milly: Love, Politics, and Parkinson's Disease (ISBN 0-345-45197-X).
+The book was the basis of a CBS television movie named Saving Milly, featuring Madeleine Stowe and Bruce Greenwood, which was broadcast on March 13, 2005.

 On May 6, 2006, Kondracke married Marguerite Sallee, CEO of America's Promise.
 He is a trustee of Dartmouth College, a board member of the Parkinson's Action Network and a member of the Founders Council of the Michael J. Fox Foundation for Parkinson's Research.